Self-Consistency Training for Density-Functional-Theory Hamiltonian Prediction: Experimental Study Settings

 To demonstrate the benefits of self-consistent training, we first conduct experiments on two generalization scenarios, corresponding to two molecular datasets, MD17 and QH9, respectively.
 Afterward, we evaluate the applicability of the Hamiltonian prediction model on large-scale molecules, for which we adopt the MD22 dataset.

-\paragraph{MD17. }To evaluate the benefit of self-consistency training in improving generalization for the data-scare scenario, we adopt the MD17 dataset~\cite{schutt2019unifying}, and focus on three conformational spaces of ethanol, malondialdehyde and uracil.
-The Hamiltonian matrices in this dataset are calculated with thePBE~\cite{perdew1996generalized} exchange-correlation functional and the Def2SVP Gaussian-type orbital (GTO) basis set.
-We follow the split setting used in~\citet{schutt2019unifying} to divide the structures of each molecule into training/validation/test sets.
+\paragraph{MD17. }To evaluate the benefit of self-consistency training in improving generalization for the data-scarce scenario, we adopt the MD17 dataset~\cite{schutt2019unifying}, and focus on three conformational spaces of ethanol ($\mathrm{C_2 H_5 OH}$), malondialdehyde ($\mathrm{CH_2 (CHO)_2}$) and uracil ($\mathrm{C_4 H_4 N_2 O_2}$).
+The Hamiltonian matrices in this dataset are calculated with the PBE~\citep{perdew1996generalized} exchange-correlation functional and the Def2SVP Gaussian-type orbital (GTO) basis set.
+We follow the split setting used by \citet{schutt2019unifying} to divide the structures of each molecule into training/validation/test sets.
 Moreover, we randomly select 100 labels from the training set for supervised training, while the remaining training structures are utilized as unlabeled data for self-consistency training.
 The detailed statistics of three conformational spaces are summarized in \tabref{data-md17}.

 \paragraph{QH9. }To evaluate the benefit of self-consistency training in improving generaliation for the out-of-distribution (OOD) scenario, we adopt the QH9 dataset\footnote{The dataset is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.}~\cite{yu2023qh9}.
 This dataset is proposed to benchmark Hamiltonian prediction methods in chemical space, consisting of two subsets: QH-stable and QH-dynamic.
 Here we adopt the QH-stable subset (dubbed as QH9 hereafter), which consists of 130,831 stable small organic molecules with no more than 9 heavy atoms, as well as their corresponding Hamiltonian matrices.
 The Hamiltonian matrices are calculated with the B3LYP~\cite{becke1992density} exchange-correlation functional and the Def2SVP GTO basis set.
 To simulate an OOD benchmark, we divide the QH9 dataset into two subsets by molecular size (QH9-small and QH9-large) and further partition them into training/validation/test sets.
 Additionally, we establish a separate split setting for the generalization study on large-scale molecules(referred to as QH9-full).
 Comprehensive statistics related to these division settings are detailed in~\tabref{data-qh9}.